 Тренингът се води от Траян Илиев, Oracle® сертифициран Java програмист с 15 годишен опит, разработчик на end-to-end reactive fullstack приложения с ES6/7, TypeScript, Angular, React и Vue, 12+ години опит като IT трейнър за международни софтуерни компании. Има множество презентации на Voxxed Days, jPrime, jProfessionals, BGOUG, BGJUG, DEV.BG на теми като SOA & REST (JAX-RS, Microservices), Spring 5 и Spring Reactor, Java EE 7, CDI, Angular, React, Redux, high-performance Java programming.

-Целева аудитория: Medium to expert level Java developers with practical experience building server-side and web applications.
+Целева аудитория: Java developers with practical experience building server-side applications.

 Продължителност: 50 часа

 Цена: 560 лева

 Описание на курса:The course introduces to enterprise SOA & web application development using Spring 5 platform.
 The main topics include: